-The Bowron circuit can be gorgeous in the off-season, autumn months.
+The Bowron circuit can be gorgeous in the shoulder months of autumn.
 Cool, crisp mornings, sunny Indian summer days and dazzling fall colors make this time of year especially appealing.
-And to top it off, most people are back to work and the bugs gone for another year.
+And to top it off, most people are back to work and the bugs are gone for another year.
 The solitude and relaxation that the autumn months offer make it a prime paddling time.